 Interns will be exposed to challenging, professional opportunities while working with the digital collection of the Preservation Foundation of Palm Beach.
 The collection includes digital records of architectural drawings, photographs, and ephemera from prominent Palm Beach architects.
 Experience with image/photo editing in Adobe Creative suite and Microsoft Word and Excel is required.

 Download the Phillips Archival Internship application.
-Applications are due May 8, 2021.
+The application deadline has been extended to May 28, 2021.
 Please note that the internship will take place virtually this year.

 For questions regarding the internship, please contact our Director of Archives, Marie Penny, at email@example.com.